MillenniumFalcons/FRC_Java_Tutorials/OffSeason Stuff Maybe/README.md

 * If we build an arm bot, have Farrah program it.
 * Program autonomous paths for offseason competitions.
 (Make them time based?)
 * Also our current elevator program isn't the best.
 Feel free to make it better.

+## How to become head of programming ##
+* Don't get auto to work, blame it on mechanical or electrical.
+* Detailed video on how to become great at [programming](https://youtu.be/dQw4w9WgXcQ).